Coach of the Month: Doug Baxter (Blue Mountain Community College)

 We are in the East Region of the Northwest Athletic Conference (NWAC) in Oregon, Washington, and North Idaho.
 Currently, the East Region is the toughest league in the NWAC.
 We really believe it starts on the defensive end where we play man-to-man and mix in some zone.
 We focus on an inside-out offensive game plan and have had success developing our big men and placing them at the next level.

-What’s the most important thing a student-athlete should focus on to put himself/herself in position to get successfully recruited by colleges?
+What should student-athletes focus on to help themselves get successfully recruited by colleges?

 Athletes must be honest with themselves about playing at the next level.
 We have them get out and watch local colleges practice/play to understand how difficult it is.
 We don’t do highlight films and only watch game film.
 We want to see how athletes handle adversity when things aren’t going well or when their coaches gets on them.